Active Substance: prucalopride succinate

 What is Resolor?

 Resolor is a medicine that contains the active substance prucalopride.
-It is available as round tablets (white: 1 mg and pink: 2 mg).
+It is available as tablets (1 and 2 mg).

 What is Resolor used for?